regro/cf-scripts/tests_integration/README.md

 ## Running the Integration Tests Locally

-To run the integration tests locally, you currently need to have a valid token for the `cf-regro-autotick-bot-staging` account.
+To run the integration tests locally, you currently need to have a valid token for the `regro-cf-autotick-bot-staging` account.
 Besides that, run the following setup wizard to set up self-signed certificates for the HTTP proxy:

 ```bash